rust-lang/rfcs/text/0000-quick-debug-macro.md

 While the `log` crate offers a lot of utility, it first has to be used with `extern crate log;`.
 A logger then has to be set up before expressions can be logged.
 It is therefore not suitable for introducing newcommers to the language.

+## Bikeshed: The name of the macro

+Several names has been proposed for the macro.
+Some of the candidates were:

++ `debug!`, which was the original name.
+This was however already used by the `log` crate.
++ `d!`, which was deemded to be too short to be informative and convey intent.
++ `dump!`, which was confused with stack traces.
++ `show!`, inspired by Haskell. `show` was deemed less obvious than `dbg!`.
++ `peek!`, which was also deemed less obvious.
++ `DEBUG!`, which was deemed too screamy.

+While it is unfortunate that `debug!` was unavailable, `dbg!` was deemed the next best thing, which is why it was picked as the name of the macro.

 # Guide-level explanation
 [guide-level-explanation]: #guide-level-explanation